JudahSolomon/ShikaTracker/README.md

 - ## Technologies
 - 1. Flutter
   2. Firebase
-  3. GetX Library for management
+  3. GetX Library for State management and dependency injection
   4. Flutter Chart for Graph Representation of Data.